charliefoxtwo/ViLA-DCS-BIOS-Reader/README.md

 After running ViLA with this plugin for the first time, a `config.json` file will be automatically generated in the folder you put the plugin.
 You can edit the values in `configLocations` depending on your setup.
 For example, if you're not running open beta, you're running on steam, or you are using a different version of DCS-BIOS that just stores the config files somewhere else, you might need to change this value.

 If you're using Steam or the stable version of DCS, change this value to:
  - `"configLocations" = [ "%userprofile%/Saved Games/DCS/Scripts/DCS-BIOS/doc/json/" ]`

-If you're using the original bios (not the recommended FlightPanels fork), try
- - `"configLocations" = [ "%appdata%/DCS-BIOS/control-reference/json/" ]`

-When in doubt, just check these folders and see which one is full of json files!

 ## Roadmap